College of Education

 The Regional Education Academy for Leadership (REAL) at the University of St. Francis was established in 2002 as a dedicated initiative committed to develop dynamic partnerships with the educational community.
 At the core of each partnership, professional development opportunities are provided for educators at large, designated as Special Students.
 The ultimate goal of REAL is to enrich the learning experiences and achievement of all students by supporting the professional growth of educators through endorsements, courses, conferences, and other learning opportunities.

 Explore the teaching profession and get a jump start on preparing for your future!
-Practical experiences like our Future Educators Summer Academy and education pathway dual credit course series, will help you determine if your heart is calling you to serve students in your community.
+Practical experiences like our Future Educators Summer Academy and education pathway dual credit/dual enrollment courses, will help you determine if your heart is calling you to serve students in your community.

 USF is proud to offer a variety of classroom resources and practical learning experiences for promoting the teaching profession to students in your school.
 Learn more about our grow your own initiatives and join our efforts to prepare the next generation of educators who will serve children in our communities.